Jimenamatzui98/Portfolio/README.md

-# Data science project
+# Welcome to my portfolio!💼

-#### Hello!
+- Hello!
 My name is Jimena Gómez Matzui!
-I have a BSc. in Chemistry and Nanotechnology Engineering
+I have a BSc. in Chemistry and Nanotechnology Engineering👩🏽‍🔬
-####               I am on a journey of learning Data Science👩🏽‍💻
+- I am on a journey of learning Data Science👩🏽‍💻
-####  This is my final project for the Data Science Diploma.
-It is an analysis of the Air Quality
-####  of Monterrey (Mexico) using Python and libraries as: Pandas, Numpy, Matplotlib, Scikit-learn
+- I started with data analytics and got amazed by the power of Data Science in the journey, these are the projects I have been working on by myself throughout my courses, and my volunteering experience! 😊